friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 As we have seen before, any the product of a matrix with it's transpose is a PSD matrix, which means that $G$ is PSD, which in turn means that $g\left(\cdot,\cdot\right)$ is a kernel.
 So, for any symmetric function $k\left(\cdot,\cdot\right)$, if we can show that it is the inner product of two vectors, then the function is a kernel.
 <span style='float:right'> $\square$ </span>

-Now the connection to basis functions should be easy to see - any set of basis functions is part of a kernel.
+Now the connection to basis functions should be easy to see - any set of basis functions defines a kernel.

 ---
 #### Examples: